Turkey Harvest Management

 Management Considerations for the Spring Season

-One of the most important "rules" that we use when managing the spring hunting season is that spring harvest is limited to males or "gobblers".
-Research has shown that, in many cases, you can remove a large portion of the gobblers from a population (up to 30%), and still have a healthy turkey population.
-In New York, spring turkey hunters are allowed to kill only "bearded birds".
-The vast majority of bearded birds are males, but a small number of females have beards (about 5%).
+When managing the wild turkey, it is important that spring harvest is limited to males or "gobblers".
+Research has shown that, in many cases, you can remove a large portion (up to 30%) of the gobblers from a population and still have a healthy turkey population.
+In New York, spring turkey hunters are allowed to take only "bearded birds".
+The vast majority of bearded birds are males, although a small number of females have beards (about 5%).

 The removal of females ("hens") by hunting, predation, disease, or other means plays a much larger role in limiting turkey abundance, so we try to minimize the loss of hens during the critical breeding, nesting, and brood-rearing season in the spring.
-As previously mentioned, some hens have beards and about 1% of the spring harvest is bearded hens; however, this represents less than 1% of the overall hen population, so we do not think it has a significant impact on turkey abundance.
+As previously mentioned, some hens have beards and about 1% of the spring harvest is bearded hens; however, this represents less than 1% of the overall hen population, so we have found that it does not have a significant impact on turkey abundance.

 One way we try to protect hens in the spring is to restrict shooting hours.
 The current shooting hours from ½-hour before sunrise until noon are intended to protect nesting hens because incubating hens (hens sitting on eggs in a nest) tend to leave the nest to feed in the afternoon.
 If hunters are afield in the afternoon, the likelihood that a hen is killed, either accidentally (mistaken for a gobbler) or illegally ("poaching") may increase.
 The killing of hens, either illegal or accidental, can have serious impacts on turkey populations, and at high levels (for example, if 10% or more of adult hens are killed annually), it will reduce rates of population growth.
 Unfortunately, these issues are difficult to measure and control, so we limit shooting hours to try to minimize any potential negative impacts.
 Research in states like Missouri, Virginia, and West Virginia has shown that poaching can have a negative effect on population growth, but we do not know if "all-day" spring hunting (sunrise to sundown) would result in many more hens being killed either accidentally or illegally.
 Other concerns related to all-day hunting include disturbing birds when they are going to the roost in the evening, the potential for people to shoot birds while they are roosted in trees at dusk, and disruption of traditional spring hunting activities such as "roosting" birds at dusk (locating birds at a distance by enticing them to gobble while on the roost).